townmath/cisp400-reader/docs/_sources/class-V-memory/vector.rst.txt

 vector storage is handled automatically, being expanded and contracted as needed.
 Vectors usually occupy more space than static arrays, because more memory is allocated to handle future growth.
 This way a vector does not need to reallocate each time an element is inserted, but only when the additional memory is exhausted.
-The total amount of allocated memory can be queried using the :container:`vector::capacity <vector/capacity>` function.
+The total amount of allocated memory can be queried using the :vector:`capacity` function.
-Starting in C++11, extra memory can be returned to the system with a call to :container:`vector::shrink_to_fit <vector/shrink_to_fit>`.
+Starting in C++11, extra memory can be returned to the system with a call to :vector:`shrink_to_fit`.

 .. index::